HMS Alarm (1758): Near loss

 The present was a piece of silverware in the form of an urn, on which were engraved dolphins and other maritime attributes, with a model of the Alarm, and a richly engraved lid surmounted by a triton.
 Remarkable in its elegance of form and high level of finish and workmanship, this vase bore the English Coat of Arms, and had the following inscription, intended to preserve the memory of the event which had merited the present:

 Thinking that he could not receive a gift from a foreign sovereign, de Pléville only accepted the urn after having been duly authorised to do so by the king of France.
 Jervis was also extremely grateful to de Pléville, and eager for the chance to reward him.
-He wrote to his sister from Alarm, anchored at Mahon on 27 December 1770:
+He wrote to his sister from Alarm, anchored at Mahón on 27 December 1770:

 Ten years later, de Pléville's devotion to the safety of the Alarm gained another reward, when his son – a young naval officer – was captured on board a frigate at the end of a battle in 1780 and taken to England.
 There, the British Admiralty sent him back to France without requiring a prisoner-exchange, after having authorised him to choose three other French naval officers to go with him.

 The Admiralty were also greatly pleased by Jervis' actions in this matter, allowing his further promotion.
 From 1771 to May 1772, the ship became the "home" of the Duke of Gloucester, who was spending time in the Mediterranean because of ill health.
 Alarm then returned to England for paying off.